ibressler/ibressler.github.io/content/privacy.en.md

 The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as the access, input, transfer, safeguarding of availability and its separation.
 Furthermore, we have established procedures to ensure the exercise of data subjects' rights, the deletion of data, and responses to data compromise.
 Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and processes in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.

-SSL encryption (https): To protect your data transmitted via our online offer, we use SSL encryption.
+TLS encryption (https): To protect your data transmitted via our online offer, we use TLS encryption.
 You can recognize such encrypted connections by the prefix `https://` in the address bar of your browser.

 ## Transmission of personal data {#m25}